The goal of Minneapolis Environmental Services is to protect human health and the quality of our natural environment.

 To file an environmental complaint complete the Online Complaint Form or call 311.

-- Green Business Matching grants offer support for dry cleaners, auto body shops or other businesses moving away from processes that create Volatile Organic Compounds
+Green Business Cost Sharing Program offer support for dry cleaners, auto body shops or other businesses moving away from processes that create Volatile Organic Compounds.

-- The Cool Soils partnership between the City and the Shakopee Mdewakanton Sioux community is studying adding Biochar to compost to increase the effectiveness of both materials.
-Biochar is a soil additive which is being studied for its effectiveness in making plants and trees more drought tolerant, increase growth rates, sequester carbon, and restore urban soil health.
+The Cool Soils partnership between the City and the Shakopee Mdewakanton Sioux community is studying biochar.
+Biochar is a soil additive which is being studied for its effectiveness in making plants and trees more drought tolerant, increase growth rates and sequester carbon.

 Air Quality Study